 Tankless water heaters, also referred to as instantaneous, on-demand, or instant-on heaters, are water heaters that operate without a storage tank.
 They heat water directly as it passes through the pipe.
 Once a tap is opened, cold water travels through the pipe and is heated either by a gas burner or electric element.
 On average, they can provide 2-5 gallons of hot water per minute.

 Tankless water heaters are very common nowadays and are darling for many homeowners given their convenience and cost-effectiveness.
 What matters is your budget and home structure.
 However, like so many things, tankless heaters have their pros and cons.
 It is crucial to know them before deciding on whether to install one for your household.
+Asking for help from a professional is also a good idea.

 In this article, we shall look at the pros and cons of instant-on heaters.